 Bleikvassli

 The Bleikvassli project is located in central Norway.
 The project contains the Bleikvassli mine which closed in 1997 and produced ~5 Mt averaging 4.0%Zn, 2% Pb, 0.15%Cu, and 25g/t Ag*.
+The project is drill-ready and permitted, with a planned two-phase drill program.
+Phase 1 is designed to target the down-dip extension of existing workings at Bleikvassli Mine; Phase 2 is designed to test the broader extension of the mineralized horizon.

 The host rocks consist of amphibolite grade, Nordland facies supracrustal rocks (schists, carbonates, quartzites, and amphibolites).
 Clear zoning patterns and hangingwall/footwall relationships with identifiable K-silicate alteration zones and redox horizons (analogous to the Zinkgruvan deposit in Sweden) are present.
 These patterns can assist in vectoring toward mineralization.